How many times someone told you something about Gamification, Scoring, Badges, Games?

 Gamification seems a relatively recent term, but in training the use of educational games was introduced as early as the XNUMX's.
 For some time each trainer has been aware of how active experience through play can be a catalytic experience in order to subsequently introduce reflection.

 For this reason Gamification over the years has emerged overwhelmingly as a real opportunity in the Management training, as an effective solution for the "engagement" of the participants.

 But how many real gaming experiences have you actually experienced?

-In the classroom, that is, a physical space distant from the real work space, we can use experiential methods, and the learning process takes place through the action and experimentation of situations, tasks, roles in which the protagonist puts his or her skills into play.
+In the classroom, that is, a physical space distant from the real work space, we can use experiential methods, and the learning process is achieved through action and experimentation of situations, tasks, roles in which the protagonist uses his / her skills.